michael-sayapin/sayap_in/content/posts/on-rewrites.md

 - they turned off the (two) servers via `shutdown -h now` so they locked themselves out too,
 - this was either badly planned or spontaneous, so their company PCs were at the office, which they just lost access to.

-Within a few hours we managed to retrieve the servers and boot them in single mode (which means instant root access), change the `passwd`, remove all SSH `authorized_keys`, and ship them back to the ISP.
+Within a few hours, we managed to retrieve the servers and boot them in single mode (which means instant root access), change the `passwd`, remove all SSH `authorized_keys`, and ship them back to the ISP.

 The PCs — which nobody except the team knew the passwords to (no sysadmins/ops were in the company at the time) — also readily gave up their HDDs which turned out not to be encrypted.
 Yay.
 I had the source.